 From Salesforce Marketing Cloud Email Studio to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing Salesforce Marketing Cloud Email Studio data in Google Data Studio is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
 You can find instructions for doing these extractions for leading warehouses on our sister sites Salesforce Marketing Cloud Email Studio to Redshift, Salesforce Marketing Cloud Email Studio to BigQuery, Salesforce Marketing Cloud Email Studio to Azure SQL Data Warehouse, Salesforce Marketing Cloud Email Studio to PostgreSQL, Salesforce Marketing Cloud Email Studio to Panoply, and Salesforce Marketing Cloud Email Studio to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
 Products like Stitch were built to move data automatically, making it easy to integrate Salesforce Marketing Cloud Email Studio to Google Data Studio automatically.
-With just a few clicks, Stitch starts extracting your Salesforce Marketing Cloud Email Studio data via the API, structuring it in a way that is optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Google Data Studio.
+With just a few clicks, Stitch starts extracting your Salesforce Marketing Cloud Email Studio data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Google Data Studio.